-7.61 Policy GP22 of the Wansbeck District Local Plan states that developers are required to consider the risk to their development from flooding and erosion and to consider any possible impact of their development on flood risk or erosion elsewhere.
-Development in areas of flood risk will not be permitted unless a flood risk assessment has been carried out and it can be demonstrated that: a) there is no reasonable alternative development option available which would involve no risk or a lower risk of flooding; b) the development does not increase the risk of flooding elsewhere; and c) satisfactory protection measures can be carried out at the expense of the developer and maintained for the lifetime of the development.
+7.63 Policy GP22 of the Wansbeck District Local Plan states that developers are required to consider the risk to their development from flooding and erosion and to consider any possible impact of their development on flood risk or erosion elsewhere.
+Development in areas of flood risk will not be permitted unless a flood risk assessment has been carried out and it can be demonstrated that: a) there is no reasonable alternative development option available which would involve no risk or a lower risk of flooding; b) the development does not increase the risk of flooding elsewhere; and c) satisfactory protection measures can be carried out at the expense of the development and maintained for the lifetime of the development.

-- 7.62 Policy CF6 continues by stating that when considering all development proposals, the authority will take into account the availability of water supply, surface water drainage and sewage disposal facilities.
+7.64 Policy CF6 continues by stating that when considering all development proposals, the authority will take into account the availability of water supply, surface water drainage and sewage disposal facilities.
 Development will only be permitted if adequate services can be provided prior to occupation and without harm to the environment and existing uses.
 Sustainable drainage systems to control and manage surface water run-off should be incorporated into new development schemes.
-Proposals for the long term maintenance and management of such systems should be established at the planning application stage. - 7.63 The NPPF advises that development should be directed towards areas at lowest risk from flooding and that Local Planning Authorities should ensure that development does not increase flood risk elsewhere.
-The site lies within Flood Zone 1 and in order to address flood risk given the size of the site, the applicant has submitted a Flood Risk Assessment (FRA). - 7.64 Policies WAT3 and WAT4 of the emerging Local Plan likewise seek to ensure that developments are acceptable on drainage and flood risk grounds and incorporate sustainable drainage infrastructure where possible. - 7.65 The application site lies wholly within Flood Zone 1 and therefore risk of flooding on the site is not considered to be high. - 7.66 After reviewing the applicant's submitted information relating to flood risk and surface water drainage, the Council's LLFA team and Northumbrian Water raise no objections. - 7.67 Overall, it is considered that the proposal is acceptable in relation to surface water drainage, flood risk and foul drainage and would be in accordance with the Wansbeck District Local Plan, the emerging Local Plan and the NPPF.
+Proposals for the long term maintenance and management of such systems should be established at the planning application stage.

+7.65 The NPPF advises that development should be directed towards areas at lowest risk from flooding and that Local Planning Authorities should ensure that development does not increase flood risk elsewhere.
+The site lies within Flood Zone 1 and in order to address flood risk given the size of the site, the applicant has submitted a Flood Risk Assessment (FRA).

+7.66 Policies WAT3 and WAT4 of the emerging Local Plan likewise seek to ensure that developments are acceptable on drainage and flood risk grounds and incorporate sustainable drainage infrastructure where possible.

+7.67 The application site lies wholly within Flood Zone 1 and therefore risk of flooding on the site is not considered to be high.

+7.68 After reviewing the applicant's submitted information relating to flood risk and surface water drainage as originally submitted, the Council's LLFA team objected due to insufficient details having been provided.
+In response the applicant has submitted amended plans and further information and the LLFA team have now confirmed that they have no objections subject to conditions.
+Northumbrian Water raise no objections subject to implementation in accordance with the submitted plans.

+7.69 Overall, it is considered that the proposals are acceptable in relation to surface water drainage, flood risk and foul drainage and would be in accordance with the Wansbeck District Local Plan, the emerging Local Plan and the NPPF.